I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 Use color, drop shadows, display fonts, and other visual elements to make your CTA distinctive.
 The more it shines, the more clicks you’ll get.

-Present your audience with an awesome option — for example, a lead magnet that promises to solve a huge problem.
+Present your audience with an awesome option—for example, a lead magnet that promises to solve a huge problem.

 But don’t stop there.
 Offer them another option.
 Perhaps one that makes them uncomfortable.

 Another psychological tactic that works extremely well is scarcity and urgency.
 If people feel anxiety about missing out on a great opportunity, they’ll likely click.
+You can use a countdown timer to create this sense of urgency.

 For instance, let’s say you’re holding a webinar in two weeks.
 You’re offering free registration, but only for 48 hours.
 People will want to register now rather than miss the opportunity for free admission and regret it later.